vitaliypukhovoy/HierarchyDB/readme.md

    :package:  planning to do

- 5. Unwraping Kubernetes, deploy microservices and deploying to Azure AKS
+ 5. Unwraping Kubernetes, deploy microservices and deploying it to Azure AKS